-Track down all startup & login script and application launches in Mac OS X
+Track Down All Startup & Login Script and App Launches in Mac OS X

-Gone are the days of Mac OS System 9 where all startup items were sitting nicely in a system folder labeled ‘Startup’, now with the Unix undercore of Mac OS X things are a bit more complicated beyond the easily accessible ‘Login Items’ preference pane.
+Want to find out how to see all startup and login app launches and scripts on a Mac?
+This article will walk through that process.
+Gone are the days of Mac OS System 9 where all startup items were sitting nicely in a system folder labeled ‘Startup’, now with the Unix undercore of Mac OS X things are a bit more complicated, with some startup and login scripts and apps launching beyond the easily accessible ‘Login Items’ preference pane.

 Average Users: Startup & Login items in Mac OS X

 For the average end user, most apps they want to configure to launch (or not) on boot are actually handled with a login event that’s easily controlled through something like the Dock with a right-click or the “Login Items” listed under user accounts, if that’s what you’re looking for then the average user can see how to launch an application on system start in Mac OS X (which is actually upon user login) and that will likely cover their needs.

 Advanced Users: Startup & Login items, apps, and scripts in Mac OS X

 This part of the article isn’t for most users!
 If you’re an advanced user or a systems administrator, that aforementioned preference pane is rarely the end of your hunt to track down startup and login items in Mac OS X. I recently was on a wild goose chase trying to find a rather obnoxious script a user had accidentally installed on a network machine, and knowing the proper locations made my job significantly easier, so for that reason I provide the list to you:

 * First check your “Login Items” for that user account within the Account settings of System Preferences

 defaults read com.apple.loginwindow LoginHook for Login